-Of all the substances of abuse (marijuana, cocaine, and heroin) alcohol produces by far the most serious neuro-behavioural effects to the foetus.
-(IOM report to Congress 1996).
-Prenatal exposure is caused by alcohol crossing the placenta and within minutes, the level of alcohol in the foetus’ blood reaches maternal blood alcohol level.
-Alcohol is a teratogen which can cause any type of physical malformation and learning and behavioural challenges.
+Alcohol is a Teratogenic Substance Of all the substances of abuse including marijuana, cocaine and heroin, alcohol produces by far the most serious neuro-behavioural effects to the foetus (IOM report to Congress 1996).
+Prenatal exposure is caused by alcohol crossing the placenta and within minutes, the level of alcohol in the foetus’ blood reaches maternal blood alcohol levels.
+Alcohol is a teratogen which can cause any type of physical malformation or neurological impairment which can impair learning and development.